AlexCharlton/site-generator/README.md

 The configuration variable `cl-environment` sets up a custom Common Lisp environment that is created before your content files are turned into web pages.
 In the above environment, we're defining the function `foo` using `defun` which has the syntax `(defun FUNCTION-NAME (ARGS) EXPRESSIONS)`. `foo` just returns the string `"I'm a function!"`, so it isn't particularly useful.
 You could use any Common Lisp functions you want, in `cl-environment`, including loading Lisp files.
 By doing so, *site-generator* can be extended to do pretty much anything.
 While we can't give a full tutorial on how to use Common Lisp, we recommend reading [Practical Common Lisp](http://www.gigamonkeys.com/book/) in order to learn more about the language.

 ### Creating aggregate pages
 So now we need to create `example-blog/content/archive`.
 We know that this should be a list of all of the articles we put in `example-blog/content/pages/`.
-In order to get this information, we'll use the function `(get-pages DIRECTORY)` to get a list of all the pages in the directory `pages`.
+In order to get this information, we'll use the function `(get-pages DIRECTORY)` to get a list of all the pages in the directory `pages/`.
 We'll then need to loop over this list, creating HTML for each page.

 ```commonlisp
 :title